anbengts/laleitetestrep/GitHub/README.md

 This project has the following goals:
 * Guarantee consistency across our public and private GitHub resources.
+* Reach more customers with the content we own on a public GitHub repository.
 * Leverage slideless deliveries and the reuse of existing public content.
 The content in our public GitHub repository should be:
-    * Content that currently does not exist in the public documentation (and we should make sure we provide that feedback to the right product teams),
+    * Content that currently does not exist in the public documentation (and, when applicable, we should make sure we provide that feedback to the right product teams),
     * Custom content (e.g. specific walkthrought for the scenarios we support).
-* Reach more customers with the content on the public GitHub repository.
+* Leverage the private repository for internal guidance on how to support customers across different scenarios.

 ## Tasks and Responsabilities

-Scenario Owner's responsabilities:
+**Scenario Owner's responsabilities:**

 * Keep the [scenario and engagement(s) public GitHub pages](https://github.com/Azure/fasttrackforazure) updated according to the following templates:
     * Template Scenario: https://github.com/laraaleite/laleitetestrep/blob/master/GitHub/template-scenario.md